 Over the last 17 years, he has been a tenured full professor in the U.S., in the UK, and in Australia.
 He was invited as Visiting Professor at the University of California Berkeley, TU Munich (DAAD Professor), TU Berlin, NUS Singapore, Tongji University Shanghai; and in 2018- 20 he is a Distinguished Visiting Professor at Xi’an Jiaotong University in China; and a Visiting Professor at the University of Portsmouth.

 Steffen became a licensed architect in Berlin in 1993 and has a deep understanding of architectural practice.
-Over ten years, he was actively involved in the urban creation of the 'New Berlin'.
-Most of his built work is the result of winning design competitions for historically significant places, including office buildings at Potsdamer Platz and the Quarter at the Museumsinsel Berlin.
+Over ten years, he was actively involved with his practice in the urban creation of the 'New Berlin'.
+Most of his built work is the result of winning design competitions for historically significant places, including large office complexes at Potsdamer Platz, Pariser Platz, and the Quarter at the Museumsinsel Berlin.

 He has dedicated his long and distinguished career as an architect and urban designer to social impact through the improvement of cities’ public spaces, most recently as the founder of the UNLV-based Urban Futures Lab.
 Steffen has published 20 books with prestigious publishers, and countless (300+) articles and papers on architecture and sustainable urban development.
 In the 1990s he coined the concept of Green Urbanism.
 His research is in the field of urban resilience, sustainable architectural and urban design; his pioneering work is best known for his holistic view of urbanization and for actively promoting sustainability.
 His work has been devoted, over the last 25 years to understanding and unraveling the principles of the modern metropolis and its urban system.